 your landlord has rented out a House in Multiple Occupation (HMO) without a licence

 your landlord has failed to control or manage an unlicensed HMO

-your landlord has failed to comply with enforcement action (eg an improvement notice, prohibition notice, civil penalty or breach of a banning order - see below)
+your landlord has failed to comply with enforcement action (eg an improvement notice, prohibition notice, civil penalty or breach of a banning order - for more information, see ‘What are enforcement actions?’ below)

 you have been evicted illegally or been harassed by your landlord

 your landlord has used violence to secure entry to the property

 Enforcement actions are given by local authorities where they identify a hazard on inspection of a property.
 Enforcement actions include: